Reform Intelligence

 GB News gave Reform UK 6.2x more airtime than Liberal Democrats

 Analysis of GB News output during the 2024 election campaign found Reform UK received approximately 6.2 times more airtime than the Liberal Democrats, despite the Lib Dems winning more seats.
 The Liberal Democrats won 72 seats; Reform UK won 5.
+The Green Party, with 6.7% of the national vote, received a fraction of the airtime of either party on GB News.

 2024 General ElectionMedia monitoring analysis